Wolfbatcat/AO3-FicTracker/documentation/AO3 Fictracker - BlackBatCat's Version.md

 ### ⭐ Kudos Button Hiding (Cloud Sync)
 New feature: When you give kudos to a work, AO3 FicTracker will automatically hide the kudos button on all chapters and work pages for that fic.
 - This status is tracked and synced across all devices using the Google Sheets Cloud Storage integration.
+- Replaces my [No Re-Kudos script](https://greasyfork.org/en/scripts/551623-ao3-no-re-kudos) so feel free to disable it!

 ### ⚙️ Changed Default Settings
 Different defaults matching my own preferences: